maxl67/home_assistant/README.md

 - Views: [weather_view](lovelace/views/weather_view.yaml)

 ### Automation of Power Consumption and Lights
 A welcome light is automatically turned on upon arriving at home or at sunset and turned off when leaving the appartment.
 Some power plugs are also turned on and off depending on presence.
-Devices use zigbee or DECT protocoll.
+Devices use Zigbee or DECT protocoll.
 - Packages:   [power](packages/power.yaml)
 - Views: [home_view](lovelace/views/home_view.yaml)

 ### Monitoring Devices
 Information about internet connection and the status of some network devices is monitored.
-I also use [NotoriousBDG's Battery Alert Package](https://raw.githubusercontent.com/notoriousbdg/Home-AssistantConfig/master/packages/battery_alert.yaml).
+I also use [NotoriousBDG's Battery Alert Package](https://raw.githubusercontent.com/notoriousbdg/Home-AssistantConfig/master/packages/battery_alert.yaml) for battery state monitoring.
 - Packages:   [synology](packages/synology.yaml), [network](packages/network.yaml), [fritzbox](packages/fritzbox.yaml)
 - Views: [monitoring_view](lovelace/views/monitoring_view.yaml)